 This option is for Universal Replicator.
 Specifies the maximum time to wait (in seconds) for splitting or deleting a volume pair.
 If timeout occurs, the pairsplit command fails with EX_EWSTOT.
 To avoid the timeout, specify the time required to split or delete a volume pair for this value.
-For the time to be specified, see the Hitachi Universal Replicator User Guide.
 If this option is omitted, the value is set to the default value of 7,200 seconds (2 hours).